Koh-i-Noor – The King of Diamonds

 The diamond of the kings was founded in the ancient mine of Kolar, situated on the right bank of the Krishna river in Karnataka.
 It is impossible to know exactly where and when it was found as many theories exist behind it.

 The weight of this fabulous gem the ‘Koh-i-Noor’ in the Indian cutting was 186-1/16 of the old carats (191.10 metric carats), but after it had been re-cut in London in 1852 A.D. the weight was reduced to 108-1/3 metric carats.
 After recut, the Koh-i-Noor now weighed 108.93 carats, having lost 43 percent of its original weight.

-Nadir was assassinated and the diamond went in the custody of Ahmad Shah Durrani.
-The descendant of Ahmad Shah, Shah Shuja Durrani brought Kohinoor back to India and gave it to Ranjit Singh (the founder of Sikh Empire).
+Nadir was assassinated and the diamond went into the custody of Ahmad Shah Durrani.
+The descendant of Ahmad Shah, Shah Shuja Durrani brought Kohinoor back to India and gave it to Ranjit Singh (the founder of the Sikh Empire).
 In return, Ranjit Singh helped Shah Shuja get back the throne of Afghanistan.

 Later the Maharajah of Lahore surrendered the gem called Koh-i-Noor to the Queen of England.
-The diamond was handled to Queen Victoria in July 1850 and was exhibited at the Crystal Palace a year later.
+The diamond was handed to Queen Victoria in July 1850 and was exhibited at the Crystal Palace a year later.
 The diamond was not as shiny as other gemstones so the queen decided to reshape the diamond.

 Queen Victoria wore the diamond occasionally afterward.
-After the death of Queen Victoria the Kohinoor was set in the crown of Queen Alexandra and since then it is a part of the Crown jewels.
+After the death of Queen Victoria, the Kohinoor was set in the crown of Queen Alexandra and since then it is a part of the Crown jewels.